IBS Constipation Diet

 High Fiber Foods

-Fiber normalizes bowel movements by adding bulk and moisture to stool.
+Fiber normalizes bowel movements by adding bulk and moisture to the stool.
 It also promotes intestinal contractions to move contents along.
 Gradually boost your fiber intake to 25-35 grams daily from foods such as:

 • Whole grains like oats, quinoa, brown rice